 What kind of assistance does the agency provide to foster parents in caring for children?

 Foster parents receive a reimbursement check each month for the care of each child.
 This reimbursement check may include child care assistance if a foster parent is employed.
 Foster parents also receive, mileage reimbursement and are provided with ongoing training opportunities.
-Additionally, all medical and dental care is provided for foster children in the agency’s clinic.
+Medical care is provided for foster children at Akron Children's Hospital.
 A foster home coordinator is also assigned to each foster home to provide personal support.
 Additionally, the agency offers regular support group meetings for foster parents as well.

 Can I adopt a child of a different race?